Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 California sea lions are social animals.
-Hauled out they rest close to and often on top of each other.
-The noise level in the colonies is intense as a result of their loud vocalizing that some have compared to a lion’s roar and others to a dog’s bark.
-They may forms rafts or travel and play in groups if 12 or more.
+When hauled out they rest close to and often on top of each other.
+The noise level in the colonies is intense as a result of their loud vocalizing that some have compared to a lion’s roar or dog’s bark.
+They may forms rafts or travel and play in groups of twelve or more.

 These pinnipeds may spend several days to several weeks at sea foraging.
-During this time they dive almost continuously taking brief surface rests.
-In the summer females dive for up to four minutes to 75 m (245 ft).
-In the winter their dives are deeper and longer.
-The maximum dive time recorded is 12 minutes and the maximum diving depth i536 m (1760 ft).
+During this time they dive almost continuously, taking brief surface rests.
+In the summer, females dive for up to four minutes to 75 m (245 ft).
+In winter, their dives are deeper and longer.
+The maximum dive time recorded is 12 minutes and the maximum diving depth is 536 m (1,760 ft).